Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 5. Pyramid Pose (Supported)

-Pyramid pose provides an excellent stretch for your hamstrings and calves while promoting spinal extension—the opposite movement pattern from sitting.
-The supported version ensures you can focus on proper alignment rather than forcing flexibility.
+Pyramid pose provides an excellent stretch for your hamstrings and calves while promoting spinal extension (the opposite movement pattern from sitting).
+The supported version lets you focus on proper alignment rather than forcing flexibility.

-Stand with your feet about 3-4 feet apart, with your right foot forward and left foot back at a 45-degree angle.
-Place your hands on blocks, a chair seat, or your shin—whatever height allows you to maintain a straight spine as you hinge forward from your hips.
+Stand with your feet about 3-4 feet apart.
+Put your right foot forward and left foot back at a 45-degree angle.
+Place your hands on blocks, a chair seat, or your shin.
+Use whatever height allows you to maintain a straight spine as you hinge forward from your hips.
 Focus on lengthening your spine rather than rounding forward.
 Hold for 1-2 minutes on each side, breathing steadily throughout the stretch.

 6. Supported Bridge Pose

-Bridge pose strengthens your glutes and opens your hip flexors simultaneously—exactly what desk workers need.
+Bridge pose strengthens your glutes and opens your hip flexors at the same time.
+That’s exactly what desk workers need.
 The supported version allows you to hold the pose longer for maximum therapeutic benefit without muscle fatigue.

 Lie on your back with knees bent and feet flat on the floor, hip-width apart.
 Lift your hips and place a yoga block, bolster, or firm pillow under your sacrum (the triangular bone at the base of your spine).
 Your weight should rest on the prop, not your feet.
 Relax completely in this position, allowing gravity to gently open your hip flexors while your glutes maintain gentle activation.
 Hold for 3-5 minutes.